 Treat the bottle gently, as though it were special and delicate.
-Tip the bottle's top back, toward your body, with the body of the bottle cradled in your arm, label side facing the host.
-"Present" the bottle to him or her by standing at his or her right side and restate the name of the wine including the varietal and brand.
+Tip the bottle's top back, toward your body, with the body of the bottle cradled in your arm, label facing the host.
+"Present" the bottle to them by standing at their right side and restate the name of the wine including the varietal, brand, and year.